-While home insurances are not compulsory in Canada, most lenders will require proof of insurance as security for a mortgage or loan.
-A home insurance will cover not just the residential building, but also the contents and any outbuildings, too.
-Insurances for tenants, will protect the tenant’s personal belongings in case of, for example, theft.
+While home insurance is not compulsory in Canada, most lenders will require proof of insurance as security for a mortgage or loan.
+Home insurance will cover not just the residential building, but also the contents and any outbuildings, too.
+Insurances for tenants will protect the tenant’s personal belongings in case of, for example, theft.

 Insurers in Canada wrote $16.2 billion worth of direct premiums in 2021 for personal property insurance.
 In the same year, $7.6 billion was paid out for incurred direct claims.
-The average home insurance is around $80 per month and a tenant’s insurance £23 per month.
-However, cost will vary depending on the location, type and size of property, and contents to be insured.
+The average home insurance is around $80 per month and a tenant’s insurance is £23 per month.
+However, the cost will vary depending on the location, type, and size of the property, and contents to be insured.

 Frequency of Catastrophic Losses is Increasing